ralphm10/bookmark-manager/README.md

 As a busy developer
 So that I can save a website
 I would like bookmarks to display the name and title

+As a busy developer
+If I no longer wish to visit a website
+I would like to be able to delete a  bookmark
 ```